Guy Nattiv: 2010-2020

 In 2018, Nattiv made his first American short Skin.
 He co-wrote the script with Sharon Maimon, based on Maimon's original idea.
-Skin was co-produced with Nattiv's wife and partner Jaime Ray Newman and stars Daniel McDonald, as well as Lonnie Chavis, Jonathan Tucker, Ashley Thomas and Jackson Robert Scott.
+Skin was co-produced with Nattiv's wife and partner Jaime Ray Newman and stars Danielle McDonald, as well as Lonnie Chavis, Jonathan Tucker, Ashley Thomas and Jackson Robert Scott.
 Skin won the Academy Award for Best Live Action Short Film at the 91st Academy Awards.
 The short is a 20-minute movie, that focuses on a hate crime and its impact on a skinhead and two young children, one black and one white.
-The film participated in more than 400 film festivals and won 31 awards including Saint-Petersburg International Film Festival, Clermont-Ferrand International Short Film Festival, HollyShorts Film Festival and more.In 2018, Nattiv's feature film Skin was released which he made with his wife Newman.
+The film participated in more than 400 film festivals and won 31 awards including Saint Petersburg International Film Festival, Clermont-Ferrand International Short Film Festival, HollyShorts Film Festival and more.

+In 2018, Nattiv's feature film Skin was released which he made with his wife Newman.
 It stars Vera Farmiga, Jamie Bell, Danielle Macdonald, Bill Camp, Louisa Krause, Mike Colter and Mary Stuart Masterson.
 Israeli producer Oren Moverman along with Trudie Styler, Sting's wife, signed on as producers of the movie.
 Skin, the feature was released on June 27 through DirecTV, before theaters on July 26 through A24.
 The film centers on the character Bryon Widner, a tattoo-covered skinhead, who decides to turn his back on the hate with which he was raised, going through a tremendously painful process to have every bit of offensive ink removed from his skin.
 This character was played by Jamie Bell.
 The feature-length version premiered at the Toronto Film Festival, where it won the Fipresci Prize,an award given by the International Federation of Film Critics.
 It was sold to more than 30 countries around the world, and participated at the Deauville Film Festival.
 The Hollywood Reporter called Bell's performance "moving" and "powerful".
-Skin, the feature is based on the life of Bryon Widner a neo nazi skinhead who retired from the violent activity and later even became an FBI informant and was one of the prominent spokesmen against the hate groups.
+The feature is based on the life of Bryon Widner a Neo-Nazi skinhead who retired from the violent activity and later even became an FBI informant and was one of the prominent spokesmen against the hate groups.
 Widner was a vigorous and violent neo-Nazi activist, whose skin was full of hateful tattoos.

-Nattiv's next film Harmonia, a feature film based on the life of his grandmother, a holocaust survivor, who ended up as part of a women's cult in Virginia produced by Sight Unseen.
-The film is yet to be released as of June 2021.
-Nattiv is also attached to direct Golda starring Helen Mirren.
-Michael Kuhn and Nicholas Martin are the producer of the film.
-Martin also wrote the screenplay.
-The plot of Golda focuses on the decisions made by Meir during the Yom Kippur War, when the combined forces of Egypt, Syria and Jordan launched a surprise attack on Israel in 1973.